Andcc/SleepMonitorML/README.md

-This repository holds the files related to the kaggle competition https://www.kaggle.com/competitions/child-mind-institute-detect-sleep-states/data
+This repository holds the files related to the kaggle competition https://www.kaggle.com/competitions/child-mind-institute-detect-sleep-states/.
+If you'd like to replicate this work, you must setup the Kaggle api and then, in /data/raw/ type the following command: kaggle competitions download -c child-mind-institute-detect-sleep-states

 # Sleep Onset and Wake Detection using Wrist-Worn Accelerometer Data